-On December 23, the commanding General Walton Walker was killed in a car accident, and the morale of the US force hit rock bottom.
+On December 23, commanding General Walton Walker was killed in a car accident, and the morale of the US force hit rock bottom.

 The diagram indicates the second phase of PVA counter-offensive operations that became the turning point of the Korean War.
 The red arrows represent the PVA force and the black lines signify the UN(US) force, of which over 36,000 were killed.
 More than 30,700 casualties on the PVA side.

-General MacArthur’s failed promise of Home-By-Chrismas marked the turning point in US military history – since then the myth of US forces’ invincibility burst.
+General MacArthur’s failed promise of Home-By-Chrismas marked a turning point in US military history – since then the myth of US forces’ invincibility burst.
 More than two years later, the Korean Armistice Agreement was signed by the UN (US), China and North Korea and the US troops stationed in South Korea never ventured to step across the 38th Parallel again … so far.